Universal Inference Meets Random Projections: A Scalable Test for Log-concavity: Conclusion

 \if0\blind{RD is currently employed at Novartis Pharmaceuticals Corporation.
 This work was primarily conducted while RD was at Carnegie Mellon University.
 RD's research was supported by the National Science Foundation Graduate Research Fellowship Program under Grant Nos.\ DGE 1252522 and DGE 1745016.
-AR's research is supported by the Adobe Faculty Research Award, an ARL Large Grant, and the National Science Foundation under Grant Nos.\ DMS 2053804, DMS 1916320, and DMS (CAREER) 1945266.
+AR's research is supported by the National Science Foundation under Grant Nos.\ DMS (CAREER) 1945266 and DMS 2310718.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.}\fi \if1\blind{[Redacted for blind review]}\fi